-Twitter is a social media site that allows users to post short, 140-character messages called "tweets" and follow other users' activities.
+Age Rating: 13+ X, formerly known as Twitter, is a social media site that allows users to post short, 140-character messages called "posts" and follow other users' activities.
 It also includes photos and videos.
-Twitter users must be at least 13.
+X users must be at least 13.

-Twitter is public unless accounts are locked, but privacy is never a guarantee on any app or social media site; therefore, you should discuss with teenagers what they post, how quickly a post can spread, and what effects this can have in the future, especially with college applications and job searches.
+• X is public unless accounts are locked, but privacy is never a guarantee on any app or social media site; therefore, you should discuss with teenagers what they post, how quickly a post can spread, and what effects this can have in the future, especially with college applications and job searches.
 A social media audit is common now for a lot of employers and colleges.